 In September 2022, a new round of protests followed the death of 22-year-old Mahsa Amini after being mistreated by Iran's morality police for not wearing her headscarf correctly.
 In contrast to previous protests, more sections of society joined this time, including many young people.
 The Iranian regime responded with harsh sentences for thousands of arrested protesters, including death penalties for dozens of them.
-During 2024, at least 345 persons have been executed, with "minorities, including Kurds, Ahwazi Arabs and Baluch continuing to be disproportionately affected by these executions."
-Many Christians, historical and converted, have supported these protests.
-Since the start of the current Israel-Hamas war (7th October 2023), attacks have increased between Israel and Iran.
-A major attack was the killing of Ismail Haniyeh, the political leader of Hamas, in Tehran by Israel in July 2024) (Times of Israel, 4 August 2024).
-Meanwhile, reprisal attacks continue.
+Since the beginning of 2023, at least 352 persons have been executed (a significant increase compared to previous years), including at least seven for their involvement in the protests (Iran Human Rights, accessed 26 June 2023).
+Many Christians, historical and convert, have supported these protests.